MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-onenote.md

 |Microsoft Configuration Manager (current branch)| In the Office 365 Client Installation wizard, you can set **OneNote** to the **Off** position when you configure the Office settings.|
 |Microsoft Intune | On the **Configure app suite** page, you can clear the check box for OneNote in the **Select Office apps** drop-down list.|

-But, if you're allowing your users to install Office for themselves from the Office 365 portal, there is no way to exclude OneNote from being installed.
+But, if you're allowing your users to install Office for themselves from the Office 365 portal, there's no way to exclude OneNote from being installed.

 ## OneNote for Windows 10 migration guidance

 > [!NOTE]
 > To ensure uninterrupted service and workflow, it's strongly recommend that organizations migrate to OneNote on Windows well ahead of the OneNote for Windows 10 end-of-support date in October 2025.

-This sections provides a step-by-step guide to help you develop a migration policy and execute the transition smoothly.
+This section provides a step-by-step guide to help you develop a migration policy and execute the transition smoothly.

 Migration Policy Development: To facilitate a successful migration to OneNote on Windows, organizations should:

-*Customize the Migration Script*
+*Customize the Migration Script.*

 Use this sample script to suit your organization's needs.